wix/import-cost/README.md

 ![Example Image](https://file-gwpnofjfte.now.sh/Screen%20Shot%202017-07-15%20at%202.13.55%20PM.png)

 ## Features
+Calculates the size of imports and requires.
+Currently supports:

 - Default importing: `import Func from 'utils';`
 - Entire content importing: `import * as Utils from 'utils';`